The Diploma in Geriatric Medicine (DGM) examination is designed to give recognition of competence in the provision of care of older people.

 In offering doctors the opportunity to review and consider all aspects of care, the DGM is aimed at any medical practitioner in the UK whose clinical practice brings them into contact with older people.
 This may include:

-The minimum eligibility requirement for the DGM written examination is 2 years’ post-qualifying experience prior to the date of the written examination, or candidates who have had 4 months’ experience in a geriatrics post in a hospital or in another post (eg as a GP) in which they see a lot of geriatric patients.
+The minimum eligibility requirement for the DGM written examination is two years’ post-qualifying experience prior to the date of the written examination, or candidates who have had four months’ experience in a geriatrics post in a hospital or in another post (eg as a GP) in which they see a lot of geriatric patients.

 If you are an overseas doctor who fulfils our entry requirements you are welcome to sit the examination.
 However, you should bear in mind that the examination will be held only in the UK and there will be questions related to health and social systems for older people in the UK, and to UK legislation relating to older people.